dmbarbour/glas/docs/GlasNamespaces.md

 As a supported convention, users may define front-end compilers per file extension in '%env.lang.FileExt'.
 To bootstrap this process, the glas executable initialy injects a built-in definition for '%env.lang.glas' for long enough to build and extract the configured 'env.lang.glas'.

-The front-end compiler is a 1--1 arity Program implementing a pure function of type `Binary -> AST`, where AST generally represents a closed term of the *Module* type.
-Compilation is performed by %macro nodes, while fetching sources is handled separately, via %load.
+The front-end compiler is a 1--1 arity Program implementing a pure function of type `Binary -> Module`, where *Module* is described below.
+This compilation is performed via %macro nodes, while fetching sources is handled separately via %load.

-Compilation and linking are stage separated, which has some advantages and disadvantages.
-A compiler cannot express a closure, e.g. integrating definitions from its own environment.
-It can only arrange for the generated AST to later link shared libraries.
-OTOH, this ensures the client controls linking, and that we can share compilers without specializing them per link environment.
+Importantly, output of a front-end compiler is plain old data.
+This prevents the compiler from linking its own environment into the compiled module, forcing a stage separation between compilation and linking.
+Any shared definitions must either be integrated into the compiler output (per module) or provided through shared libraries in '%env.\*'.

 ## Modules

 The basic module type is `Env -> Env`, albeit tagged for future extensibility (see *Tags*).
-We further reserve prefix '%' for system use, e.g. primitive definitions and front-end compilers.
-A few reserved names deserve special attention:
+The input environment should include primitive and conventional definitions under prefix '%', and may include a few user-defined names depending on how the module is integrated.
+A names deserve special attention:

 * '%env.\*' - implicit parameters or context.
 Should propagate implicitly across most imports, but definitions may be shadowed contextually.
 This serves as the foundation for shared libraries, e.g. '%env.libname.op'.
 Binds to 'env.\*' in the user configuration via fixpoint.
 * '%arg.\*' - explicit parameters.
 This allows a client to direct a module's behavior or specialize a module.
 It is feasible to import a module many times with different parameters.